 However, Lancaster and Miracle [63] have analysed the concept of differentiation in greater depth.
-They argue that brands can be differentiated horizontally or vertically, depending on the type differentiation relevant to the product class, distribution segment of the product class, and the distribution analysed. of the product Horizontal differentiation is said to occur between brands of comparable price and quality which are nevertheless different; a vertical choice is made between a higher priced, higher quality brand and lower priced, lower quality brand.
-From the standpoint, informative advertising is more appropriate for cases vertical differentiation, product whereas advertising suits horizontal differentiation because the buyer groups overlap more in horizontal than in vertical brand differentiation.
+They argue that brands can be differentiated horizontally or vertically, depending on the type differentiation relevant to the product class, the of distribution segment of the product class, and the distribution analysed. segment of the product Horizontal product differentiation is said to occur between brands of comparable price and quality which are nevertheless different; a vertical choice is made between a higher priced, higher quality brand and authors' lower priced, lower quality brand.
+From the a standpoint, informative advertising is more appropriate for cases vertical differentiation, of product whereas persuasive advertising suits horizontal differentiation because the buyer groups overlap more in horizontal than in vertical brand differentiation.
 However, the authors did not provide any criterion by which persuasive and informative advertising could be distinguished.